shashikumarraja/naughty-string-validator/README.md

 [![devDependencies Status](https://david-dm.org/shashikumarraja/naughty-string-validator/dev-status.svg)](https://david-dm.org/shashikumarraja/naughty-string-validator?type=dev)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-A node.js library that returns `naughty strings` from an offline database of [Big List of Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings).
+A node.js library that returns `naughty strings` from an offline database of [Big List of Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings) and emojis.
+The db will be continuously growing with each release.

 The Big List of Naughty Strings is an evolving list of strings which have a high probability of causing issues when used as user-input data.